dereneaton/pyrad/README.rst

 Installation (As of v.3.0.6 and newer)
 ^^^^^^^^^^^^^^^^^
-This will create an executable script called `pyrad` that you can call from anywhere.
+Using _pip_ you can install _pyrad_ so that it can be called from anywhere on your machine:

 ::